Tabitha Stevens: Mainstream media appearances

 Stevens has appeared on The Howard Stern Show over 25 times and has made appearances in five seasons of Dr. 90210.
 She has also appeared in various roles in other television series.
 Stevens holds a SAG card and has also done commercial work for Capcom's Street Fighter as well as a number of SEGA TV-commercials.

 Personal life

+Stevens was offered up for adoption by her birth mother before she was born.

 Stevens is divorced from porn producer/director and ex-mafioso Kenny Gallo.
 Their short-lived marriage included a Jerry Springer Show episode titled "I'm Married to a Porn Star!"
 They divorced in 1997.
 She was then married to porn producer Don Osterholt.
 They divorced in 1999.
 On March 17, 2007, she married porn producer and director Gary Orona, who has a production studio in Utah.

 Stevens has reportedly spent approximately $200,000 on plastic surgery.
 On her original website she describes herself as a "plastic surgery junkie" and provides a list of the many procedures she has undergone: